bloomwalletio/bloom-audit/README.md

 **Recommendations to fix**

 Transmit authentication tokens or credentials in HTTP headers instead of the URL to enhance security and prevent logging of sensitive information in server logs or browser history.

+**Conclusion**

+The username and password are transmitted as Basic Auth header and thus are being encrypted because it is using HTTPS.

 ---